Find Affordable College Courses

 Chestnut Hill, MA

-Boston College did quite well in this year’s ranking of the best value schools for communication and media studies students.
-It came in at #10 on the list.
-Boston College is a fairly large private not-for-profit school located in the city of Chestnut Hill.
+With a ranking of #10, Boston College did quite well on this year’s best value schools for communication and media studies students.
+Boston College is a large private not-for-profit school located in the city of Chestnut Hill.

-Boston College undergraduate students pay an average of $61,706 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Boston College are $61,706 per year.
 While working on their degree, communications majors at Boston College accumulate an average of around $18,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $609.

-Boston College also claimed a spot on our Best Communication & Media Studies Schools in the New England Region list.
-It’s in the top 15% of all schools in this category.
+Boston College excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Communication & Media Studies Schools in the New England Region list.

 Full Communication & Media Studies at Boston College Report